-Once again in 2021, Victor von der Heyde will be offering what has proved to be in 2018 and 2019 a very popular series of mornings of practice at the Hut of the Happy Omen in Cheltenham.
+Once again in 2022, Victor von der Heyde will be offering what has proved to be from 2018 a very popular series of mornings of practice at the Hut of the Happy Omen in Cheltenham.

 The morning has sittings, walking periods in the bush, a talk, a discussion and a shared lunch.